jlduan/fba/docs/tutorials/crispr_screening/SC3_v3_NextGem_DI_CRISPR_10K/tutorial.rst

 Negative binomial distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cells are classified based on feature count matrix.
-Demultiplexing method 1 (set by ``-dm``) is implemented based on the method described by `Stoeckius, M., et al. (2018)`_ with some modifications.
+Demultiplexing method ``1`` (set by ``-dm``) is implemented based on the method described by `Stoeckius, M., et al. (2018)`_ with some modifications.
 A cell identity matrix is generated in the output directory: 0 means negative, 1 means positive.
 Use ``-q`` to set the quantile threshold for demulitplexing.
-Set ``-v`` to enable generating visualization plots.
+Set ``-v`` to create visualization plots.

 .. _`Stoeckius, M., et al. (2018)`: https://doi.org/10.1186/s13059-018-1603-1